CNuge/data-alfie/README.md

 These files contain a set of publicaly available DNA barcode sequences obtained from BOLD (http://www.boldsystems.org/index.php).

-They the filename indicates the kingdom from which the barcode sequences are derivided.
+The filename indicates the kingdom from which the barcode sequences are derivided.
 Each file contains the following columns of data:
 ```
 processid		- unique ID for relating sequence back to the BOLD database
 clean_dna		- the DNA barcode sequence for the specimen